ninnghazad/dronetest/README.md

 ###How to use:
 Install in mods-folder as "dronetest".
-'/giveme dronetest:computer'        to get a computer
+`/giveme dronetest:computer`        to get a computer
-'/giveme dronetest:drone'           to get a drone-spawner
+`/giveme dronetest:drone`           to get a drone-spawner
-'/giveme dronetest_display:display' to get a display
+`/giveme dronetest_display:display` to get a display
-'/giveme dronetest_transceiver:transceiver' to get a transceiver
+`/giveme dronetest_transceiver:transceiver` to get a transceiver
 or use creative inventory to get items.

 Display, transceiver and computer must touch or be connected using digilines.
-Right-click display and transceiver and set channel to "dronetest`:computer:`1".
+Right-click display and transceiver and set channel to `dronetest:computer:1`.
 Right-click computer and click "ON" or use mesecons to turn it on/off.

 You can type stuff using the display (with integrated keyboard) or directly on